 Age 65 Director since November 2007 Mr. Guilmart has been President, Chief Executive Officer and a director of Kulicke & Soffa Industries, Inc. ("K&S"), since September 2010.
+Mr. Guilmart has also been a member of the board of the Singapore Economic Development Board since February 2014.
 Prior to joining K&S, Mr. Guilmart was President and Chief Executive Officer of Lattice Semiconductor from 2008 until 2010.
 From 2003 until 2007, he was President and Chief Executive Officer of Advanced Interconnect Technologies ("AIT"), a TPG-Newbridge company.
 Mr. Guilmart subsequently became Chief Executive Officer of Unisem Group BhD ("Unisem") after AIT was acquired by Unisem in 2007, where he served until July 2008.
 Prior to Unisem/AIT, Mr. Guilmart was senior vice president of worldwide sales and marketing at Chartered Semiconductor Manufacturing.
 He also held senior management and engineering positions with Cadence Design Systems, Temic Semiconductors and Hewlett-Packard Company.
 Mr. Guilmart's qualifications to serve on the Board include his extensive experience in senior management and executive positions in the semiconductor industry, both in the United States and overseas.